charlesnmcdowell/Jackedin/Chapter_6_The_Paper_Tiger.md

 "You don't get it, Dad," Junior said, a trace of pity in his voice.
 "A rubber band is a liability.
 Inflation is eating your cash while I’m holding the line.
 I lost twenty on Dogecoin last week, yeah, but I made seventy-five on Bitcoin this morning.
 We’re taking it back from the suits.
 It’s just numbers, Pop.
 Just numbers on a screen."

 Marcus hung up, his head spinning.
+He finished his run, dropped his trailer at the Houston yard, and swapped the massive Peterbilt for his black Ford F-150.
 He decided to see it for himself.
-He steered the Peterbilt toward Junior’s new zip code in Pearland, the truck feeling like a tank in the manicured suburban streets.
+He steered the pickup toward Junior’s new zip code in Pearland, the truck feeling much more at home in the manicured suburban streets than the eighteen-wheeler ever would.

 Junior’s condo was a glass-and-steel cube that looked like it belonged in a sci-fi movie.
 Inside, the air smelled of expensive cologne and ozone.
 Marcus sat on a couch that cost more than his first three trucks, watching Junior play a football game on a screen that took up half the wall.